littlepea/beijing-python-meetup/lean_coffee/201611/README.md

 * Location: [Maan Coffee (Gongti)](https://maps.google.com/maps?f=q&hl=en&q=Corner+of+Worker%27s+Stadium+North%2FWest+Roads%2C+Beijing%2C+cn)
 * Organizer: [Evgeny Demchenko](https://github.com/littlepea/)

+It was the first time we've tried to use a [Lean Coffee](http://leancoffee.org/) format for our Python meetup and it worked pretty well.
+We've used 8 minutes base time box and at the end of it decide to extend for 4 more minutes or move on to the next subject via a "Roman vote".
+We've manage to cover 10 topics in about 1.5 hours which is pretty efficient.

 ## Background

 > "Lean Coffee is a structured, but agenda-less meeting.
 Participants gather, build an agenda, and begin talking.
 Conversations are directed and productive because the agenda for the meeting was democratically generated."

-People will write a topic (or multiple topics) on an index card (example: "What's the best way to filter lists in python?"), then we'll dot-vote for all topics, prioritize and have a timeboxed discussion on each topic in order of priority.
-We'll do this for 1 hour and try to get through as many topics as we can and then will switch to a regular informal chat like we usually do. :)
+Each person can write a topic (or multiple topics) on an index card (example: "What's the best way to filter lists in python?"), then we "dot-vote" on all topics (5 votes limit per person), prioritize and have a time-boxed discussion on each topic in order of priority.

+We do this for 1.5 hours and try to get through as many topics as we can and then  sitch to a regular informal chat like we usually do. :)

-If you want you can pre-submit the topics and/or vote on our [Meetup Trello board](https://trello.com/b/415wH9ll/beijing-monthly-python-meetup).
+Some topics were pre-submitted on our [Meetup Trello board](https://trello.com/b/415wH9ll/beijing-monthly-python-meetup).

 ## Topics Discussed

 ### Functional Programming in Python

+While it's [possible to do functional programming](https://docs.python.org/2/howto/functional.html) in Python, the [language was not created with functional use cases in mind](http://stackoverflow.com/a/1017937/2045725).

+If you really want to write the whole application in a strictly functional way, it's possible to do in Python, but it would be a better idea to actually use a real functional language.

+At the same time, [classes are often over-used](https://www.youtube.com/watch?v=o9pEzgHorH0) and functional programming provides a lot of advantages by [removing the problems of state and increasing simplicity](https://www.youtube.com/watch?v=7Zlp9rKHGD4).

+It's a good idea to try to combine both OO and functional approaches in our applications, and try to use functions as much as possible for the logic of the application while still using classes for use cases where classes are perfectly suitable (like Domain modelling).

+A good way to describe this is presented in [The Clean Architecture in Python](http://rhodesmill.org/brandon/slides/2013-10-pyconie/) talk by Brandon Rhodes.

 ### Best Python WEB framework for Microservice architecture